 Your changes are saved in the address locator.
-Now you can use this address locator to find out where addresses are located on a map.
+Use the address locator to find out where addresses are located on a map.

 Finding an address interactively

 You can use address locators to locate addresses while you are working in ArcMap.
 This process is commonly called geocoding.